shubhamgit1/Marks-Management-System/README.md

 1.Install NodeJS and mysql server in your system.<br>
 2.Clone the repo.<br>
 3.Open the terminal and go to the directory 'Almabetter'.<br>
-4.Initialise the project bu running the command 'npm init'.<br>
+4.Initialise the project by running the command 'npm init' in the terminal.<br>
+5.Install all the packages mentioned in the 'dependencies' section of package.json <br>
+6.Open the database.js file and change the password in the line 5 and 21 from 'sc123456' to your mysql server password.<br>
+7.Run the application by running the command 'node app.js' and it will automatically create the required database and table.<br>